Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: Precells and cells in

 We end this section with a short explanation of the acronyms.
 Obviously, $\CS$ stands for ``cross section'' and $\BS$ for ``base of (cross) section''.
 Then $\bd$ is for ``boundary'' in sense of geodesic boundary, and $\bd(\ch)$ is the geodesic boundary of the cell $\ch$.
 Moreover, which will become more sense in Section~\ref{sec_geomcodseq} (see Remark~\ref{whynaming}), $\NC$ stands for ``not coded'' and $\NC(\ch)$ for ``not coded due to the cell $\ch$''.
 Finally, $\NIC$ is for ``not infinitely often coded''.

-\section{Precells and cells in $SH$}
+\section{Precells and cells in $S\h$}

-Let $\Gamma$ be a geometrically finite subgroup of $\PSL(2,\R)$ which satisfies \eqref{A4}.
+Let $\Gamma$ be a geometrically finite subgroup of $\PSL_2(\R)$ which satisfies \eqref{A4}.
 Suppose that $\infty$ is a cuspidal point of $\Gamma$ and that the set of relevant isometric spheres is non-empty.
-In this section we define the precells and cells in $SH$ and study their properties.
-The purpose of precells and cells in $SH$ is to get very detailed information about the set $\wh\CS$ from Section~\ref{sec_base} and its relation to the geodesic flow on $Y$, see Section~\ref{sec_geomcross}.
-To each precell in $H$ we assign a precell in $SH$ in an easy, geometric way.
-Then we fix a basal family $\fpch$ of precells in $H$ and a set of choices $\choices$, that is, a set of generators of equivalence classes of cycles in $\fpch\times\Gamma$.
-Let $\wt\fpch$ be the family of precells in $SH$ that correspond to the elements in $\fpch$.
-In an effective ``cut-and-paste'' procedure we construct a finite family $\wt\fch_\choices$ of cells in $SH$ assigned to $\fpch$ and $\choices$ by partitioning the elements in $\wt\fpch$, translating some subsets in these partitions by certain elements in $\Gamma$ and afterwards reunion them in a specific way.
-However, this procedure involves some choices, which are unimportant for all further applications of $\wt\fch_\choices$.
+In this section we define the precells and cells in $S\h$ and study their properties.
+The purpose of precells and cells in $S\h$ is to get very detailed information about the set $\wh\CS$ from Section~\ref{sec_base} and its relation to the geodesic flow on $Y$, see Section~\ref{sec_geomcross}.

-The union of the elements in $\wt\fch_\choices$ is a fundamental set for $\Gamma$ in $SH$, and each cell in $SH$ is related to some cell in $H$ in a specific way.
-We will see that the cycles in $\fpch\times\Gamma$ play a crucial r\^{o}le in the construction of cells in $SH$ as well as in the proofs of the relations between cells in $SH$ and cells in $H$.
-We end this section with the definition of the notion of a shift map for $\wt\fch_\choices$.

-\begin{defi} Let $U$ be a subset of $H$ and $z\in \overline{U}$.
+\begin{defi} Let $U$ be a subset of $\h$ and $z\in \overline{U}$.
 A unit tangent vector $v$ at $z$ is said to \textit{point into $U$} if the geodesic $\gamma_v$ determined by $v$ runs into $U$, \ie if there exists $\eps > 0$ such that $\gamma_v( (0,\eps) ) \subseteq U$.
 The unit tangent vector $v$ is said to \textit{point along the boundary of $U$} if there exists $\eps>0$ such that $\gamma_v( (0,\eps) ) \subseteq \partial U$.
 It is said to \textit{point out of $U$} if it points into $H\mminus U$. \end{defi}

-\begin{defi} Let $\pch$ be a precell in $H$.
+\begin{defi} Let $\pch$ be a precell in $\h$.
 Define $\wt\pch$ to be the set of unit tangent vectors that are based on $\pch$ and point into $\pch^\circ$.
-The set $\widetilde \pch$ is called the \textit{precell in $SH$ corresponding to $\pch$}.
-If $\pch$ is attached to the vertex $v$ of $\mc K$, we call $\widetilde \pch$ a \textit{precell in $SH$ attached to $v$}. \end{defi}
+The set $\widetilde \pch$ is called the \textit{precell in $S\h$ corresponding to $\pch$}.
+If $\pch$ is attached to the vertex $v$ of $\mc K$, we call $\widetilde \pch$ a \textit{precell in $S\h$ attached to $v$}. \end{defi}

-Recall the projection $\pr\colon SH\to H$ on base points.
+Recall the projection $\pr\colon S\h\to \h$ on base points.